-'''

-LOCAL= bitnode1,bitnode2,some.host.edu,another.host.co

-m SERVICE= LOCAL

-CONFIDENTIAL= SERVICE

-'''
+- \ LOCAL= bitnode1,bitnode2,some.host.edu,another.host.co m\ SERVICE= LOCAL - \ CONFIDENTIAL= SERVICE defines the service area for a specific list as "all subdomains ending in .HOST.COM".

 If there are many subdomains within your primary domain, it may be preferable to use the wildcard when defining the LOCAL or SERVICE list header keywords.
 For instance: